ConsenSys/doc.pantheon/docs/HowTo/Find-and-Connect/Using-UPnP.md

 * External address and port are returned by the [`admin_NodeInfo`](../../Reference/API-Methods.md#admin_nodeinfo) JSON-RPC API method for the `enode` and `listenAddr` properties.

-While Besu is running, UPnP does not support:
+While Hyperledger Besu is running, UPnP does not support:

 * IP address changes
 * Disabling UPnP.
 To disable UPnP, restart the node without the [`--nat-method`](../../Reference/CLI/CLI-Syntax.md#nat-method)